Testing kinematic distances under a realistic Galactic potential: Results

-When computing kinematic distances, observers typically avoid lines of sight within $\pm 15^\circ$ from the direction towards the Galactic centre and $\pm 20^\circ$ of the anti-centre due to high errors in these line of sights. \citep[e.g.][]{Anderson2012,Balser2015,Wenger2018}.
-As mentioned previously, the trigonometric effects as $l\to 0^\circ$ or $180^\circ$ can drastically impact the kinematic distance estimate.
-On top of this, the Galactic bar also impacts estimates towards the centre due to the high level of asymmetry in the potential.
+When computing kinematic distances, observers typically avoid lines of sight within $\pm 15^\circ$ from the direction towards the Galactic centre and $\pm 20^\circ$ of the anti-centre due to high errors in these line of sights. \citep[e.g.][]{Anderson2012,Balser2015,Wenger2018}. {\respA{As $l$ tends towards $0^\circ$ or $180^\circ$, the value for the Galactic radius, $R$, from Equation~\eqref{eq:gal_R} becomes more difficult to estimate as both $\sin(l)$ and $v_\mathrm{los}$ tend to 0.
+On top of this, the Galactic bar also impacts estimates towards the centre due to the high level of asymmetry in the potential. }}